Linutronix/detnetctl/README.md

         ],
     ),
 }
-  Interface enp86s0 down
-  Result of queue setup: QueueSetupResponse {
-    logical_interface: "enp86s0.5",
-    priority: 3,
-}
-  Dispatcher installed for stream StreamIdentification {
+  Protection installed for stream StreamIdentification {
     destination_address: Some(
         MacAddress("48:21:0b:56:db:da"),
     ),
     vlan_identifier: Some(
         5,
     ),
-} with priority 3 on enp86s0
+} on enp86s0
-  VLAN interface enp86s0.5 properly configured
-  Added 10.5.1.1/24 to enp86s0.5
-  Interface enp86s0 up
-  Interface enp86s0.5 up
-  Finished after 131.4µs
-Final result: RegisterResponse {
-    logical_interface: "enp86s0.5",
-}
 ```

-## Registration via D-Bus Interface
+## D-Bus Interface

-Allows for registration of via D-Bus.
+Instead of using the oneshot mode, you usually want to run detnetctl as daemon to dynamically react to new requests.
+In the following, it is shown how to use the D-Bus interface to send protect requests (even if they will have no effect until the [eBPF Dispatcher](#ebpf-dispatcher) is also used).
 This can be done by the application itself (for the interface description see [facade]) or via the `detnetctl-run` tool.
 For the former, the application needs to take care to put itself in an adequate cgroup (see [eBPF Dispatcher](#ebpf-dispatcher)), while the `detnetctl-run` tool requires a running systemd user session.

 ### Build